-- (a) We sponsor a defined contribution retirement savings plan under Section 401(k) of the Internal Revenue Code.
+(a) We sponsor a defined contribution retirement savings plan under Section 401(k) of the Internal Revenue Code.
 Employees, including executive officers, are eligible for the plan after three months of service.
-Participants are able to contribute up to the limit set by law, which in 2019 was \$19,000 for participants less than age 50 and \$25,000 for participants age 50 and above.
+Participants are able to contribute up to the limit set by law, which in 2020 was \$19,500 for participants less than age 50 and \$26,000 for participants age 50 and above.
 We contribute 35% of each participant's contribution, up to a total of 6% contributed.
 Our contribution vests at the rate of 20% per year for the first through fifth years of service.
 In addition, we may make elective contributions as determined by our Board of Directors.
-No elective contributions were made in 2019, 2018 or 2017. - (b) Represents the depreciation expense of a Company car.
+No elective contributions were made in 2020, 2019 or 2018.